ibm-cloud-docs/vpc/block_storage_vpc_expand_vol_about.md

 ### Data volume requirements
 {: #exp-data-vol-reqs}

-You must meet these requirements to increase a data volume's capacity.
+You must meet the following requirements to increase a data volume's capacity.

 * The volume is expanded based on their predefined IOPS profile or custom IOPS range.
 * The volume must be attached to a virtual server instance.